MeArm/learn.mearm.com/_docs/mearm-microbit-setup.md

 Attach the servo motors provided to your MeArm Base Board, matching the Orange wire to the Y (or O on later boards).
 Connect the MeArm micro:bit Board and MeArm Base Board together using the 6 pin ribbon cable provided.

-Power the MeArm Control Board using the battery pack included or a 5-6V 2A+ power supply (power supply sold separately).
+Power the MeArm Control Board using the battery pack included or a 5-6V 2A+ power supply (6V is best, power supplies sold separately).
+Powering via the battery pack is the best option, as it provides 6V power for the servos.
 If using a USB power supply make sure you are using the power port on the MeArm Control Board rather than the programming port on the BBC micro:bit.

 ![](/assers/docs/mearm-microbit-setup/usb.jpg)